caporalCoder/caporalCoder/README.md

 # Hi there 👋, I'm Foromo Daniel Soromou

 ⚡ **Engineer at heart.
 Hacker by spirit.
 Dreamer of futures.**
-I build software that touches **billions of people every day**, from platforms almost every adult on Earth uses
+I build software that touches **billions of people every day**, from a platform that almost every adult on Earth uses
 to contributing to a **Nobel Prize breakthrough project in AI and science**.